 Fear and silence still pervade our workplace.
 We are afraid to speak up.
 We fear what people will think.
 We fear putting our jobs in jeopardy, regardless of our talents and skills for the work we do.
 I see it among my peers, and I see it as an educator.
 Change is imperative.
-With the right measures in play, healing can happen.
+With the right measures in play, healing does happen.
 It is clear that with acceptance and compassion, we achieve higher levels of success in any profession, in any school.
 I lived it, I proved it, and I now share my story.
+I am a survivor.
 No one should ever have to live a lie as I did, yet so many do, day after day, in fear of being judged.
 My story of hope and healing is one that resonates in schools and the workplace.
 When we open up, when we share our stories from the heart, we can heal from severe illness and make a difference.
-I am proof.
-I am a survivor.
+That is when others step forward for help.

 My name is Chris Nihmey.
-I am a mental illness advocate, illness survivor, presenter, teacher, and author of four books including my memoir, Two Sides To The Story: Living A Lie, Chipmunka Publishing, UK, my battle with mental illness, which has sold well-over 2000 copies.
+I am a mental illness advocate, illness survivor, motivational speaker, teacher, and author of four books including my memoir , Chipmunka Publishing, UK, my battle with mental illness, which has sold approximately 4000 copies.
 Since its release in 2013, I have had the wonderful opportunity of speaking to students and employees throughout Ottawa and beyond about my story of hope, resilience, purpose, and healing.
-Healing CAN happen.
+Healing DOES happen.
 We can speak time and time again about mental health, wellness, and stigma, but when a survivor shares their own life experiences, and their road to healing, the impact is profound.
 Attitudes and views change forever, as does compassion and acceptance for sufferers and their loved ones.

 I lived a lie, hiding my illnesses for over a decade to avoid discrimination and prejudice.
 No one should have to do this.
 We all have a story to share.
 I now share mine.
 We are not alone.